 - CO1.
-Demonstrate the knowledge on vehicle structure, chassis layout and fuel supply systems. - CO2.
-Demonstrate the knowledge on cooling systems and ignition systemsused in an automobile. - CO3.
-Demonstrate the knowledge on electrical and electronic systems used in automobile. - CO4.
+Demonstrate knowledge of vehicle structure, chassis layout and fuel supply systems. - CO2.
+Demonstrate the knowledge of cooling systems and ignition systems used in an automobile. - CO3.
+Demonstrate the knowledge of electrical and electronic systems used in the automobile. - CO4.
 Demonstrate the knowledge on construction and working of transmission systems and steering systems of an automobile. - CO5.
-Demonstrate the knowledge on construction and working of suspension and braking systemsof an automobile.
+Demonstrate the knowledge on construction and working of suspension and braking systems of an automobile.